gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 Interested in exploring a live example of a flipped-LMS approach using an open and collaborative platform?
 Visit my [SFU](http://www.sfu.ca) CMPT 363 course companion at [http://cmpt-363-153.hibbittsdesign.com/](http://cmpt-363-153.hibbittsdesign.com/), built with [Grav](http://getgrav.org).

-You can also learn more about the super efficient workflow that happens behind-the-scenes in my earlier article [Using Grav with GitHub Desktop (and Deploy)](../using-grav-with-github-and-deploy).
+You can also learn more about the super efficient workflow that happens behind-the-scenes in my earlier article [ My Dream Workflow as an Instructor)](../my-dream-workflow-as-an-instructor).